kaushalnavneet/cd-pipeline-kubernetes/breakglass/subpipe/README.md

 ```

 The $PIPELINE_SUB_ID part is a unique identifier that gets automatically injected into each pipeline run.
 It allows you to distinguish the current pipeline run from previous ones.

+## Running the sample

+Here are the step by step instructions on how to run the pipeline.

+### Create Pipelines

+1. Create a new toolchain and populate it with a new GitHub repo and 3 tekton pipelines called main, tests and deploy.
+2. Clone your new GitHub repo locally and copy over the .tekton folder from this repo and push the changes.
+3. In your main pipeline:
+      * set the definition to your git repo and the path .tekton/main
+      * create a new manual trigger
+4. In your tests pipeline:
+      * set the definition to your git repo and the path .tekton/tests
+      * create a new manual trigger
+5. In your deploy pipeline:
+      * set the definition to your git repo and the path .tekton/deploy
+      * create a new manual trigger

+Checkpoint: At this stage you should be able to run any of these pipelines normally from the UI.
+Note they aren't set up to call each other in the remote case so they will just run to completion.

+### Export Pipeline Runs

+In order to be able to run the pipeline locally, you first need to obtain a local copy of the pipeline run.
+To do this: